ag88/embtomcatwebdav/src/site/markdown/README.md

                                  front.
  -x,--urlprefix <urlprefix>      set urlprefix, default /webdav
  ```
+requires JDK >= 1.8

 note that the app can be run without specifying arguments.

-requires JDK >= 1.8
+From embtomcatwebdav v1.0.0 and newer, it would create and
+use a default config file and present a setup Wizard the first time you run it.

+For older releases than v1.0.0

 Note that on starting, it creates a folder "tomcat.port" in the current directory.
-This is needed for the embedded Tomcat instance to operate.
+This is needed for the embedded
-And it serves the current directory on webdav at http://localhost:8080/webdav
+Tomcat instance to operate.
+And it serves the current directory on webdav at http://localhost:8080/webdav.
+In 1.0.0 and later, the path and work folder is configured in a setup wizard dialog.

-On running, point the web browser to http://localhost:8080/webdav, you should see the directory listing of your current work directory.
+On running, point the web browser to http://localhost:8080/webdav, you should see the directory listing of your
+current work directory.
 For more functionality, it requires a WebDAV client to interact with the WebDAV server

+In v1.0.0 and later this step is unnecessary, it uses a default config file.
-Since v0.3.2, you can maintain the options/settings in a text (config) file.
+Prior v1.0.0, you can maintain the options/settings in a text (config) file.
 To use a config file, first generate
 a template/config file using the ``--genconf configfile`` option, e.g.:

 ```